More things I've learned about freelancing

 The best way I’ve found is to politely explain why I believe another option would be the best way to go.
 For example:

-I like this headline, but think this (alternative headline) could be better for SEO.
+I like this headline, but think this (alternative headline) would be better for SEO.

-I think this subject line would get a better open rate.
+I think this shorter subject line would get a better open rate.

 If you have data/analytics to back up what you’re saying, even better.